nrjdalal/ssim/proposal.md

 ## Cost Estimate & Time -

-1. According to the current requirements the cost can lie around 21k-25k.
+1. According to the current requirements the cost can lie around 16k-18k.
 2. Delivery within a week for current requirements.
 In case of some changes and additional functionalities the delievery time can increase.
 The project will be deployed as soon as approved by the project owners.

 ## Payment Process -

 20% at the start, 30% at the time of half completion and remaining at the time of delivery.

-## After Delivery Support -
+## After Delivery Support and Terms -

-Client will be provided with site maintenance and minimal upgrades for a month for same.
+1. Client will be provided with site maintenance and minimal upgrades for a month for same.
+2. Designed by VeroXyle shall be included in footed at all times.